Arctics-Academy/arctics-web-frontend/README.md

-# Arctics-Web-Frontend
+# arctics-web-frontend

+## Intro
-This is the frontent develop repository of `arctics-web-app` For our website, please visit [Arctics](https://www.arctics.academy)
+This is the frontend repository of `arctics-web-app`.
+For our website, please visit [www.arctics.academy](https://www.arctics.academy).

+## File Structure
 ```
-Folders structure
 src
  ├─Consultant
  │  └─Home